 Freud was one of the first to try to help troubled women.
 He saw a great many in his practice.
 We call it a practice, because he never became good at diagnosing women.
 He did not see men, because he thought there was nothing wrong with them.

 Freud told his female patients that they were hysterical whenever they became upset.
 Victorian women spent all their spare time upset, of which there wasn’t a lot, due to a lack of appliances and having to put up with arrogant Victorian husbands.

 So Freud, ever the optimist, invented a machine that looked like a giant metal detector and used it on women who were obsessed, whether with a love object or with secretly plotting to kill their husbands.
 This device gave them an orgasm.

 If the women refused to have an orgasm, Freud would have them committed.
 Which was fine with them, because they could finally get some rest.

-This orgasm machine generally did not cure women of anything, but some of them did develop an obsession with going to see Freud as many times as possible.
-They kept telling their families that they were Making Progress, but were still Far From a Solution, and therefore, Many More Sessions would be required.
+This orgasm machine did not cure women of anything, but a few of them developed an obsession with going to see Freud as many times as possible.
+They told their families they were Making Progress, but were still Far From a Solution, and therefore, Many More Sessions were required.